 Evie didn't go to the altar when invited but she definitely felt the touch of God and decides to go back for the evening service as well.
 She does and hears a sermon where the Pastor preaches that God loves the sinner but hates the sin and uses the woman caught in adultery as the text for the sermon.
 This time at altar call she responds and repents of her sins, crying her eyes out with Godly sorrow, wanting to change, and never going back to her sinful ways.
 With the saints of the church praying for her and the pastor laying hands on her she is filled with the Holy Ghost.
 She knows this because she is speaking in a language she doesn't understand.
 She also knows this because she feels like she has never ever felt before.
 After a period of time, those that were praying with her tell her that she has been and still is drunk in the Holy Ghost.
 They also tell her that she needs to be baptized for her sins to be remitted.
 She once again submits to God and the pastor baptizes her in the baptistery in the name of Jesus Christ for the remission of her sins.

 Evie awoke Monday morning feeling different knowing that she was born again and just like the pastor preached during the message yesterday, she realized that she was a new creature because when she prayed that morning she spoke in tongues again.
 Now that her past sins had been buried once and for all, she believed that with Jesus working on the inside, she would be able to change.
-She knew this time around that she wanted to fully turn to God and be what He wanted her to be, do what He wanted her to do, go where He wanted her to go, say what He wanted her to say, and wear what He wanted her to wear.
+She knew this time around that she wanted to fully turn to God and be what He wanted her to be, do what He wanted her to do, go where He wanted her to go and say what He wanted her to say.
 She prayed, "God I need Your help to do this, I can't do this alone" believing that He didn't give her the gift of the Holy Ghost for no reason, that He was with her on this journey.